Food on a long journey by bus. Travel menu or How to eat healthy on the road

 As you can see, the range of food and products that you can take with you on the road is wide and you definitely won’t have to go hungry.

-Food must be well stored and not melt in the sun.
+Products must be well stored and not melt in the sun.

-How much food do you need to take?
+How much food should you take?

 Sample list of products

-Meat dishes: It is best to choose canned food, such as pâté in small jars.
+Meat dishes: it is best to choose canned food, for example, pate in small jars.
 It can be used in one go.
-Fans of home cooking can take cutlets or meatballs with them, but they will need to be eaten within the first six hours of the journey.
-By the way, fried or baked chicken, beloved by many, will also come in handy, but it is better to pack it in foil and not put it off the next day.
+Lovers of home cooking can take cutlets or meatballs with them, but they will need to be eaten within the first six hours of the journey.
+By the way, many people’s favorite fried or baked chicken will also come in handy, but it’s better to pack it in foil and not put it off until the next day.

 Bread or pita bread.